-Please read our full review of Signal (which is open to the public!) before using it.
-Use of Signal requires some procedural planning on your part, and group practices may or may not find it suits their risk management culture.
+Solo practitioners should consider the free and open source app called Signal.
+Please read our full review of Signal before using it.
+Use of Signal requires some procedural planning on your part, and we strongly recommend against group practices using Signal — the risk management measures you need to implement really only work in a one-person show.
 When the match is good, however, it’s an excellent choice.

 Handling Initial Contact

-Private practice marketing experts have been advising therapists for a couple years now to include texting as an option for initial contact.
-Regardless of the potential security risks in this method, it’s sound marketing advice.
+Private practice marketing experts have been advising therapists for several years now to include texting as an option for initial contact.

 Secure initial contact through your website can always be done using secure forms.
 It’s another cheap and easy way to add security to the services you offer clients.

-Below is a link to our reviews of products that allow you to set up pages where clients can securely send you messages and even file attachments.
+Below is a link to our reviews of numerous ither products that allow you to set up pages where clients can securely send you messages and even file attachments.